abdurrahman-gulmez/pythoncodeepassessment/README.md

 # INFORMATION ABOUT PROJECT
-This assessment was a project that be wanted me to finish by **Codeep community**.
+This assessment is a project that be wanted from me by **Codeep community**.
-This project was about the detailing of the university registery system.
+This project is about the detailing of the university registery system.
 This project has 3 classes whose names are University, Course and Student.
 University class inherits information from Course and Student classes.
 University class has also some functions.